-Rental Housing: In the competitive AHP established pursuant to the requirements of § 1291.5 of the AHP regulations, the purchase, construction, or rehabilitation of a Rental Project, where at least 20 percent of the units in the project are occupied by and affordable for very low-income households at or below 50 percent of area median income (AMI).
-A household must have an income meeting the income targeting commitments in the approved AHP application upon initial occupancy of the rental unit, or for projects involving the purchase or rehabilitation of rental housing that already is occupied, at the time the application for AHP subsidy is submitted to the Bank for approval.
+Rental Housing: In the competitive AHP the purchase, construction, or rehabilitation of a Rental Project, where at least 20 percent of the units in the project are occupied by and affordable for very low-income households at or below 50 percent of area median income (AMI).
+A household must have an income meeting the income targeting commitments in the approved AHP application upon initial occupancy of the rental unit or, for projects involving the purchase or rehabilitation of rental housing that already is occupied, at the time the application for AHP subsidy is submitted to the Bank for approval.

-Rental Project: For purposes of the competitive AHP, a project including one or more Rental Units including overnight and emergency shelters, transitional housing for homeless households, single-room occupancy housing, and manufactured housing.
-Cooperative housing projects and "lease-to-own" projects would be treated as Rental Projects for purpose of competitive AHP application and monitoring.
+Rental Project: For purposes of the competitive AHP General Fund, a project including one or more Rental Units including overnight and emergency shelters, transitional housing for homeless households, mutual housing, single-room occupancy housing, and manufactured housing communities.
+"Lease-to-own" projects would be treated as Rental Projects for purpose of competitive AHP application and monitoring.
 Drug and alcohol treatment centers, nursing homes, assisted living, skilled nursing and medical care facilities are not eligible for funding.